NJIT-WIS/project-management-github-activity/README.md

 2. Docker
 3. Cloud Computing Fundamentals
 ### Things you don't understand about what we are doing / web development.
-1. Add items to the list
+1. Better solve merge conflicts
 ### Things you want to know next
 1. CI/CD
 2. More about frontend and backend together